icon-bg

 Zabbix

-Zabbix monitoring system is a universal open source network monitoring solution that can be configured for any network model.
+The Zabbix monitoring system is a universal open source network monitoring solution that can be configured for virtually any network environment.
 Generally, it’s intended for systems that have multi-server architecture (in particular, Zabbix integrates with Linux/FreeBSD/Windows servers).

-This application allows you to simultaneously manage hundreds of nodes, which makes it an extremely effective tool for organizing the work of system administrators in large enterprises.
-To deploy Zabbix on your LAN, you will need to either run software agents (daemons) or use the SNMP protocol (or another protocol for secure remote access).
-As for its management, you’ll have to familiarize yourself with the web interface for PHP.
+This application allows you to simultaneously manage hundreds of nodes, which makes it an extremely effective tool for streamlining the work of system administrators in large enterprises.
+To deploy Zabbix on your LAN, you will need to either run software agents (daemons) or use the SNMP protocol (or other secure remote access protocols).
+Management is handled through a PHP-based web interface, which requires some familiarity.

 In addition, this software provides a complete set of tools for monitoring the status of network hardware.
-It’s worth mentioning that in order to fully experience all the advantages of this solution, your system administrator will need to have at least basic knowledge of Perl or Python (or any other languages that can be used in conjunction with Zabbix).
+It’s worth mentioning that in order to fully experience all the advantages of this solution, system administrators need at least basic knowledge of Perl, Python, or other supported languages.

 Pros Cons